Run a goal under budget

 "wait until the build completes"with no build running).
 Wall-clock cap eventually catches this, but you waste turns first. - Objectives that lie about scope (

-"refactor everything"with--budget 200000).
+"refactor everything"with--budget quick).
 The goal pauses with the work obviously unfinished.

 For a goal you expect to take N turns, a safe starting budget is roughly N × 60k × 1.3 (the 1.3 is headroom).
 So: